 As a Kura, we are committed to Te Tiriti o Waitangi and use it to guide all of our practices.
 We continue to grow in our knowledge and understanding of our local and national history to uphold this commitment.

 In addition to this, we are committed to the teaching and learning te reo Māori and cultural practices.
 Our long-term aspiration is to see te reo Māori normalised in our school, our homes, and our community.
 We strongly believe that it is our responsibility to actively contribute to revitalizing Māori language and culture in Aotearoa.
 We know this enhances the well-being and self-esteem of not only our Maori learners but all of our community.

 All students learn this Chinese language.
 A Mandarin Language Assistant works alongside the class teacher to implement a lively, fun programme.
 This takes place on Tuesday and Friday.

 First Language Time

-At Te Aro nearly a third of our students have a home language other than English.
+At Te Aro School half of our students have a home language other than English.